Skip to content

 Using extension methods, there are now some new Tween functions that allow you to move the Transform via a simple function

-By calling Transform.TweenTo() (or TweenToLocal(), or TweenScaleTo()) you are able to animate an object while remaining hands off!
+By calling Transform.TweenTo() (or TweenScaleTo()) you are able to animate an object while remaining hands off!
 When you call TweenTo, a TweenController will be created in the Scene which will be the logic centre for all the Tweening.

 Features